webpack/webpack-cli/SCAFFOLDING.md

 ```

 #### Running a scaffold locally
-When the scaffold package is on you local file system you should pass its path to `init`:
+When the scaffold package is in you local file system you should pass its path to `init`:

 ```bash
 webpack-cli init path/to/your/scaffold